ansible/ansible/html/_sources/modules.txt

 A trivial test module, this module always returns the integer '1' on successful contact.

-This module does not support change hooks.

-This module is informative only - it takes no parameters & does not support change hooks, nor does it make any changes on the system.
+This module does not support change hooks and is informative only - it takes no parameters & does not support change hooks, nor does it make any changes on the system.